jameshanlon/prng-testing/README.md

 ten philox rounds have been completed, i.e after the "for" loop in the function `next_philox2x64_10(void)` and `next_philox4x32_10(void)`.
 The `ctr.incr() function must also be replaced with a function that increments ctr[2].

+## Licensing

+Unless otherwise noted, all code in this repository is licensed under the Apache 2.0 license.
+See [LICENSE](LICENSE) for details.